 The word Sacrament comes from the Latin word sacramentum, which means “a sign of the sacred.”
 The seven sacraments are ceremonies that point to what is sacred and significant for us as Christians.
 They are special occasions for experiencing God’s saving presence.
 To learn more, please read below or feel free to speak with our priests before or after mass.

 If you learn more about the sacraments, you can celebrate them more fully.
 If you would like more information on any of the sacraments at Sts.
 Peter and Paul and Epiphany, call the rectory at (718) 388-9576, or submit an email inquiry and you will be contacted by a member of the parish staff.
 Thank you for your interest.
 Peace and blessings!

-As of January 2017, the baptisms will be held the second Sunday of the month in bilingual.
+Baptisms are held the second Sunday of the month in bilingual.
 Parents should come to the Rectory to arrange for the baptism of the child.
 Please bring the child’s birth certificate to this meeting.

 Adults who were previously baptized and received Holy Communion but never confirmed as children can prepare for this sacrament during the Easter season.
 The sacrament is celebrated on Pentecost Sunday.
 Please call the Religious Education Office during Lent to arrange for the preparation program.

 Saturdays following the 9:30 a.m.
 Mass at Epiphany, or by appointment

 Sábados después de la Misa 9:30 a.m. en la Epifanía, o por cita.

 Engaged couples should call the rectory for an appointment at least six months prior to scheduling a wedding date.
 Our Pre-Cana Teams can assist you in marriage preparation and the celebration.
 Diocesan information is also available here.

 Las parejas comprometidas deben llamar a la rectoría para una cita por lo menos SEIS meses antes de programar una fecha de la boda.